Brezel141/form-validation-with-JavaScript/README.md

-# School Project - Job Application Form
+# School Project - JavaScrip Form Validation

 This project is part of my school coursework.
-It's a web application for job applications, and it's still a work in progress.

-## Progress So Far
+## Progress

 So far, I've completed the following steps: